• Skip to primary navigation

 Plated turkey meatballs and gravy

-Many of us are still entertaining a small group this year.
-Perhaps try these Turkey Meatballs and Gravy?
-They have a subtle hint of warm spices and just so delicious!
+If you're not into a whole turkey, try these Turkey Meatballs and Gravy They have a subtle hint of warm spices and just so delicious!
 They would even work as an appetizer.

 lamb, Easter, dutch oven, Lebanese, le creuset